 However, it is also important to note that agricultural land around the Spring Hill Zone R5 area is fairly fragmented with smaller lots that are often used more like 'lifestyle' rural residential lots than highly productive agricultural land.
-Therefore, growth around the existing development fringe that provides suitable buffers to adjacent agricultural land may be of relatively low impact.
+It is preferable to provide smaller lifestyle lots around Spring Hill than promote dwellings spread through the rural zones.
+Growth around the existing urban fringe that provides suitable buffers to adjacent agricultural land may be relatively low impact.